Acid Reflux and Gut Dysbiosis: Why Treating the Root Cause May Be the Missing Piece

 The gut is home to trillions of microorganisms that work together to support digestion, immunity, and even emotional regulation.
 When this microbial community falls out of balance, a state known as dysbiosis, the effects can show up in ways that are far from obvious.

 Two specific forms of dysbiosis are increasingly linked to reflux symptoms: SIBO and IMO.
-Both involve abnormal accumulation of microorganisms in the small intestine, where fermentation of food that would otherwise be processed smoothly begins to generate excessive hydrogen and methane gas.
+Both involve abnormal accumulation of microorganisms in the small intestine, where fermentation of food begins to generate excessive hydrogen and methane gas.
 This gas creates elevated intra-abdominal pressure, and that pressure can force open the lower esophageal sphincter, sending stomach contents upward into the esophagus and throat.

-This is a pressure-driven mechanism, not just an acid-driven one, which is a key reason why acid suppression alone often fails to resolve it.
+This is a pressure-driven mechanism, not just an acid-driven one, a key reason why acid suppression alone often fails to resolve these symptoms.

-A 2024 case-control study published in BMC Gastroenterology found that the rate of SIBO was significantly higher in GERD patients compared to controls, with elevated hydrogen breath test results pointing to a meaningful bacterial overgrowth connection.
-Separately, a large retrospective study from Beijing Shijitan Hospital confirmed that GERD is an independent risk factor for SIBO, particularly methane-dominant SIBO, with overgrown bacteria increasing fermentation, impairing motility, and exacerbating reflux through gas accumulation.
+A 2025 case-control study published in BMC Gastroenterology found that the rate of SIBO was significantly higher in GERD patients compared to matched controls, with elevated hydrogen breath test results pointing to a meaningful bacterial overgrowth connection.
+Separately, a retrospective study from Beijing Shijitan Hospital published in the Journal of Inflammation Research confirmed that GERD is an independent risk factor for SIBO, particularly methane-dominant SIBO, with overgrown bacteria increasing fermentation, impairing motility, and exacerbating reflux through gas accumulation.

 How PPIs Can Inadvertently Worsen the Conditions That Cause Reflux